HonzaMD/Krkal2/bin/ReadMe.en.txt

 #  Program Krkal 2.5 can be free downloaded and you are allowed
    to distribute the program further, but only for free.
+#  You are free to receive a full featured game.
+The program does not
+   contain advertising, microtransactions or any unwanted or malicious code.
 #  You may use the program, modify the games created within the system,
    create new levels.
 #  Use this program at your own risk.
 We cannot be held responsible for
    any loss or damage this program might have caused.
 #  You are NOT allowed to distribute KRKAL for money or even use it as
    a part of any commercial product without our explicit permission.
-#  All rights reserved (c) 2017 P. Altman, J. Krček, J. Margaritov,
+#  All rights reserved (c) 2018 P. Altman, J. Krček, J. Margaritov,
    J. Poduška, J. Frolík